MySQL Point-in-Time Backup & Recovery Guide

 How to Back Up MySQL Without Stopping the Server

-Point-in-time recovery extends beyond the last backup.
-It uses a full backup combined with a continuous record of database changes stored in the binary log.
-When something goes wrong, you can replay those changes up to any specific second, minimising data loss to the smallest possible window.
+Point-in-time recovery extends beyond the last backup by combining a full backup with a continuous log of database changes.
+This log, called the binary log, records every INSERT, UPDATE, DELETE, and schema modification as they occur.
+When something goes wrong, the binary log allows you to replay changes forward to any specific second, limited only by how long the logs have been retained.

 Enabling the MySQL Binary Log

-Binary logging is enabled in the MySQL configuration file.
-On Ubuntu, this is typically /etc/mysql/mysql.conf.d/mysqld.cnf.
-Open the file and locate the relevant section, then add the log-bin directive.
+Binary logging is configured in the MySQL configuration file.
+On Ubuntu systems, this is typically located at /etc/mysql/mysql.conf.d/mysqld.cnf.
+Open the file and add the following directives within the [mysqld] section.

 server-id = 1